Fact-checked

 • extraction of energy from food;

-• formation of short-chain fatty acids for feeding the wall of the colon;
+• formation of short-chain fatty acids to nourish the colon wall;

-• together with the protein of female milk (factor HAMLET *) - stabilization of DNA structures.
+• together with human milk protein (HAMLET* factor) - stabilization of DNA structures.

-* HAMLET is a multimeric α-lactalbumin of breast milk that induces selective apoptosis of cells with potentially probable oncological transformation, mainly in the gastrointestinal tract and in lymphoid tissue.
+*HAMLET is a multimeric α-lactalbumin from human milk that induces selective apoptosis of cells with potential for oncological transformation, primarily in the gastrointestinal tract and lymphoid tissue.

-Finally, one can agree with the validity of the existence of such a concept and term as "optimal" nutrition.
-This is still a purely theoretical representation or abstraction, in which, with respect to pediatric nutrition, the achievement of such an ideal level of nutrition is laid, in which it will not only be adequate or highly prophylactic, but also provide the most positive impact for the entire subsequent period of life - will become a factor in the formation of long-term health and active longevity.
-The definition of "optimal breastfeeding" is clearly described.
+Finally, we can agree with the validity of the existence of such a concept and term as "optimal" nutrition.
+This is still a purely theoretical concept or abstraction, which, as applied to pediatric nutritionology, implies achieving such an ideal level of nutrition that it will not only be adequate or narrowly preventive, but will also provide the most positive impact on the entire subsequent period of life - it will become a factor in the formation of long-term health and active longevity.
+The definition of "optimal breastfeeding" is quite clearly outlined.

-Therapeutic diet in pediatrics, in contrast to the therapeutic diet of adults, should necessarily be oriented toward the simultaneous solution of two fundamental tasks - maintaining adequate physiological nutrition sufficient to ensure normal development of the child, and the proper therapeutic function, with respect to specific morbid manifestations and metabolic disorders .
-Thus, we can say that therapeutic nutrition in pediatrics is a special adaptation to the disease or to the conditions set by the disease, all laws and principles of dietetics development.
+Therapeutic nutrition in pediatrics, unlike the therapeutic nutrition of adults, must necessarily be oriented toward the simultaneous solution of two fundamental tasks - maintaining adequate physiological nutrition, sufficient to ensure the normal development of the child, and the actual therapeutic function, as applied to specific disease manifestations and metabolic disorders.
+Thus, it can be said that therapeutic nutrition in pediatrics is a special adaptation to the disease or to the conditions set by the disease, of all the laws and principles of developmental dietetics.

-Where these conditions are met, you can talk about adequate nutrition.
-With a moderate violation of adequacy, we can talk about sub-adequate therapeutic nutrition.
-Finally, in the most dramatic situations of the clinic, therapeutic nutrition for a certain period can certainly take an inadequate character.
-In these situations, there is a complete analogy between the use of inadequate nutrition and the use of highly toxic drugs, radiation or surgical methods that are traumatic, but which contribute to the salvation or prolongation of life.
-By analogy with these methods, a characteristic such as "aggressive nutrition" is often used to feed a sick child.
-Typically, this includes such options for the supply of therapeutic nutrition, as enteral probing or parenteral nutrition.
-Some logical paradox is the fact that the most serious reason for the use of aggressive nutrition is not so much the drama of the clinical situation and the need to protect the patient's life, but the indications aimed at maintaining its adequate development, i.e., indications of a physiological plan.
+Where these conditions are met, we can talk about adequate therapeutic nutrition.
+In case of moderate violation of adequacy, we can talk about subadequate therapeutic nutrition.
+Finally, in the most dramatic clinical situations, therapeutic nutrition may become absolutely inadequate for some period of time.
+In these situations, there is a complete analogy between the use of inadequate nutrition and the use of highly toxic drugs, radiation or surgical methods of treatment that are traumatic but help save or prolong life.
+By analogy with these methods, such a characteristic as "aggressive nutrition" is often used for feeding a sick child.
+As a rule, this also includes such options for delivering therapeutic nutrition as enteral tube or parenteral nutrition.
+A certain logical paradox is the fact that the most serious reason for using aggressive nutrition is not so much the drama of the clinical situation and the need to protect the patient's life, but indications aimed at maintaining his adequate development, i.e. indications of a physiological nature.

-"Sufficiency", "insufficiency" or "redundancy" of nutrition - the terms are clinical and related not to the diet, but to the nutritional status of the child.
-Qualitative malnutrition is determined through the identification of clinical or laboratory signs (symptoms) of a lack of one or more vitamins, salts or trace elements.
-Quantitative insufficiency or redundancy is usually attributed to manifestations of impaired supply with protein or energy nutrients, which include fats and carbohydrates.
-The main manifestations of this predominantly quantitative deficiency are lag in growth, weight loss, partial or complete loss of the subcutaneous fat layer, a decrease in muscle mass in far-reaching cases.
-It is to the dominance of signs of quantitative malnutrition that the widely used term "protein-energy malnutrition" applies.
+"Sufficiency", "insufficiency" or "excess" of nutrition are clinical terms and do not refer to the diet, but to the nutritional status of the child.
+Qualitative nutritional deficiency is determined by identifying clinical or laboratory signs (symptoms) of deficiency of one or more vitamins, salts or microelements.
+Quantitative deficiency or excess is usually attributed to manifestations of impaired supply of protein or energy nutrients, which include fats and carbohydrates.
+The main manifestations of such predominantly quantitative deficiency are growth retardation, weight loss, partial or complete loss of subcutaneous fat, and decreased muscle mass in advanced cases.
+The widespread term "protein-energy nutritional deficiency" refers to the dominance of signs of quantitative nutritional deficiency.